 - Enter a name and an optional description, then tap “Send.”

 Wait for an email from Niantic.
-If they accept your portal submission, you’ll receive 1,000 AP and a key to the new portal.
+If your portal submission is accepted, you’ll receive 1,000 AP and a key to the new portal.
 You can have up to 7 portal submissions in the queue in a 14-day period.[source]
 The New Portal screen shows the number of submissions you can make before you will have to wait.

 Editing Existing Portals